About The Duchess of Cambridge

 On 29 April 2011, Prince William and Miss Catherine Middleton were married at Westminster Abbey.
 The couple are now known as The Duke and Duchess of Cambridge.

-They have two children; a son, George Alexander Louis, born on 22 July 2013 and a daughter, Charlotte Elizabeth Diana, born on 2 May 2015.
+They have three children; a son, George Alexander Louis, born on 22 July 2013, a daughter, Charlotte Elizabeth Diana, born on 2 May 2015, and a son, Prince Louis Arthur Charles, born on 23 April 2018.
 Their official residence is at Kensington Palace.

 Supporting The Queen